code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 As we will use JAXB to marshal our `Person` to a request XML and in turn unmarshal the response XML to our `Greeting` we need an instance of Spring's `Jaxb2Marshaller`.
 This class requires a context path to operate, which you can set using the <var>'contextPath'</var> property.
 The context path is a list of colon (:) separated Java package names that contain schema derived classes.
 In our example this is the package name of the generated Person and `Greeting` classes which is: <var>'com.codenotfound.types.helloworld'</var>.

-The below `ClientConfig` configuration class specifies the `WebServiceTemplate` bean that uses the above `Jaxb2Marshaller` for marshalling and unmarshalling.
+The below `ClientConfig` configuration class specifies the `WebServiceTemplate` bean that uses the above `Jaxb2Marshaller` for marshaling and unmarshalling.
 We also set the default service URI (note that the <var>'helloworld'</var> at the end can actually be omitted as we had specified "<kbd>/codenotfound/ws/*</kbd>" as URI of our endpoint servlet).

 Note that the class is annotated with `@Configuration` which indicates that the class can be used by the Spring IoC container as a source of bean definitions.